SayantiSaha014/SayantiSaha014/README.md

 🔧 Projects

-Currently, I'm working on : Customer Churn Prediction Analysis
+Recently I finished working on : Customer Churn Prediction Analysis

 Description: In the project, "Customer Churn Prediction Analysis, I leverage the power of machine learning with Python to predict potential churn, enabling proactive strategies for customer retention.
-The predictive model, built using Random Forest algorithm, identifies key factors contributing to customer attrition.
+The predictive model, built using Random Forest algorithm.
 With the help of PowerBI Dashboard, we can get an in-depth analysis.

 Skills Used: Power BI, Python, Pandas, Matplotlib, Seaborn, Machine Learning, Random Forest Regression